Skip to page content

 There are no @media queries in Baseayer.
 Responsive flexbox, grid, and invisibility classes are all set using @container queries.
 Since the <body> tag now has container query context by default, these will all behave in much the same way as media-query controlled grid systems in other CSS libraries.

-Spacing variables --s-3 and --s-4 involve a clamp() that has its middle value set using cqi (container query percentile unit).
-These spacing variables are used on margin, padding, gap, and border radius utilities (see decoration utilities).
+Decoration spacing variables --s-3 and --s-4 involve a clamp() that has its middle value set using cqi (container query inline (width) percentile unit).
+These spacing variables are used on margin, padding, gap, and border radius utilities.

 Text alignment utility classes also have responsive container query variants, as does the block utility class (see below).